Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ```
 The following gets published to the `OFFER_DETAIL_STREAM` data-stream:
 1. The primechain address of the bidder
-2. Name of the invoice
+2. Reference number of the invoice
 3. Name of the fiat currency token
 4. Quantity of the fiat currency token offered for the invoice
 5. A hexadecimal representation of the bid